Pediatric intrahepatic cholestasis liver disease

 Symptoms of intrahepatic cholestasis liver diseases can resemble other conditions.
 Confirming a diagnosis may take multiple tests, such as:

-• Liver biopsy.
-We get a sample of the liver and look for evidence of bile buildup.
+• Liver biopsy - We get a sample of the liver and look for evidence of bile buildup.

 How are Pediatric Intrahepatic Cholestasis Liver Diseases treated?

 Treatment for intrahepatic cholestasis depends on the severity of the disease and its effect on the body.
-Approaches include:

-• Medication.
-We may prescribe medicine to protect the liver from damage and help reduce itching or other symptoms.
+• Medication - We may prescribe medicine to protect the liver from damage and help reduce itching or other symptoms.

-• Vitamins and diet.
-Our team includes a registered dietitian who may recommend vitamins and a special diet to help children get the nutrients they need.
+• Vitamins and diet - Our team includes a registered dietitian who may recommend vitamins and a special diet to help children get the nutrients they need.

-• Liver transplant.
-Sometimes the buildup of bile harms the liver so much that it needs to be replaced.
+• Liver transplant - Sometimes the buildup of bile harms the liver so much that it needs to be replaced.
 With a new liver, bile is often able to flow properly and symptoms go away.

-At Children’s Health, we care for children with pediatric intrahepatic cholestasis liver disease at our Pediatric Liver Disease Center.
 Our team includes board-certified hepatologists (liver experts) who work alongside dietitians and other specialists to care for all your child’s health needs.
 Our hepatologists also have special training in liver transplant, with success rates that are consistently better than national averages.

 Frequently Asked Questions